Tornado outbreak of April 22–25, 2010: Tallulah, Louisiana/Yazoo City–Durant, Mississippi

-The most powerful and destructive tornado of the entire outbreak cultivated over northern Louisiana during the late morning hours of April 24.
+This massive and deadly tornado, the most powerful and destructive of the entire outbreak, cultivated over northern Louisiana during the late morning hours of April 24.
 The tornado became strong almost immediately, bending and destroying several high-tension power poles west of Tallulah.
 The tornado then crossed I-20, blowing an 18-wheeler off the road.
 As the tornado passed northwest and north of Tallulah, it heavily damaged or destroyed a number of homes.
-Before crossing the Mississippi River, it caused near total destruction of a chemical plant near the Omega community.
+Before crossing the Mississippi River, it caused near-total destruction of a chemical plant near the Omega community.
 It crossed the Mississippi River shortly thereafter, and damaged or destroyed numerous homes on the north side of Eagle Lake.
 The tornado then moved across the Delta National Forest in Issaquena and Sharkey Counties, causing major tree damage.
 The tornado again caused significant home damage northwest of Satartia, and again as it crossed MS 3 near the Crupp community.
 The tornado then moved through rural areas southwest of Yazoo City, causing major damage or total destruction of a number of homes, as well as intense tree damage.
 The tornado was also rain-wrapped at times when about to go near the southwestern sections of Yazoo City.
 As the tornado approached the intersection of US 49 and MS 16 on the south side of Yazoo City, it reached its widest point and maximum intensity.
 Several buildings, including a church and several businesses, were totally destroyed or even swept away, with little debris left in the lots.
 The tornado continued moving through residential areas on the southeast side of Yazoo City, heavily damaging or demolishing numerous homes.
 The tornado continued northeast through rural eastern Yazoo and southern Holmes Counties, causing intense tree damage and damaging or destroying a number of rural residences.
 Whole swaths of trees were mowed down, with intense debarking and denuding observed.
 As the tornado moved by the Franklin community in rural Holmes County, it again reached EF4 intensity as it completely destroyed two brick homes and heavily damaged or destroyed a number of other homes.

 Doppler radar images of the tornadic supercell as the tornado hit Yazoo City.
 0.5-degree elevation, base reflectivity on the left, storm relative velocity on the right.
 Note the visible "debris ball" just southeast of Yazoo City on the reflectivity display.